Forms Rendering

 Event onRender

 Just before the form is rendered, we can have our code invoked.
-This can, for example, add HTML classes to the form elements
+This code can, for example, add HTML classes to the form

-for proper display.
+controls for correct display.
 We add the code to the onRender

 array: